Paribartan-Timalsina/KrishiVue-Frontend/README.md

 ## Description

-KrishiVue is a mobile application developed for plant leaf detection and disease classification using Convolutional Neural Networks (CNN).
-The app helps farmers identify crop diseases efficiently by leveraging real-time camera feeds and image uploads.
-The backend is built with **FastAPI**, ensuring fast and scalable API development.
-The mobile app is developed using **Flutter** for cross-platform compatibility.
+KrishiVue is a mobile application designed for plant leaf detection and disease classification using Convolutional Neural Networks (CNN).
+The application assists farmers in identifying crop diseases efficiently through real-time camera feeds and image uploads.
+The backend is powered by **FastAPI**, ensuring fast and scalable API development, while the mobile application is developed using **Flutter** for cross-platform compatibility.

 ## Features

-- Real-time plant disease detection using camera feeds.
+- **Real-time plant disease detection** using camera feeds.
-- Upload images for disease classification.
+- **Image upload support** for disease classification.
-- Powered by pre-trained models like **SSD MobileNetV2** and **ResNet** for high accuracy.
+- **Pre-trained models** like **SSD MobileNetV2** and **ResNet** for high accuracy.
-- Provides a detailed disease diagnosis for informed decision-making by farmers.
+- **Detailed disease diagnosis** to help farmers make informed decisions.

 ## Tech Stack